 Cheap But Effective Shed Padlock

 I would be ok with using something like this inside to lock up a tool cupboard.
-The buyers on Amazon UK give this one mixed reviews.
+Online buyers give this one mixed reviews.
 Overall they have rated this padlock at 4.3 out of 5 stars, which is not a bad rating to achieve and maintain.
 You can read those reviews by clicking here.

 A Better Padlock Option